Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • Paracelsus (1493–1541)

-• Deposit: Integrated alchemy with medicine, emphasizing the use of chemical and mineral remedies for healing.
+• Contribution: Integrated alchemy with medicine, emphasizing the use of chemical and mineral remedies for healing.

-• Philosophy: He believed that understanding nature required both scientific observation and spiritual insight.
+• Philosophy: Believed that understanding nature requires both scientific observation and spiritual insight.

 • John Dee (1527–1608/09)

-• Enochian Magic: Created a system of angelic communication to reach a higher message.
+• Enochian Magic: Created a system of angelic communication aimed at accessing higher knowledge.

 • Isaac Newton (1643–1727)

-• Alchemy and Science: Although famous for his scientific achievements, Newton studied alchemy extensively.
+• Alchemy and Science: Although famous for his scientific achievements, Newton extensively studied alchemy.

 • Helena Blavatsky (1831–1891)

-• Founder of the Theosophical Society: She wrote about hidden masters and spiritual adepts living in distant regions, influencing later stories of Agartha.
+• Founder of the Theosophical Society: She wrote about hidden masters and spiritual adepts living in distant regions, influencing later Agartha narratives.

-• Training: Emphasized the ancient tradition of wisdom hidden beneath all religions.
+• Teachings: Emphasized the ancient tradition of wisdom hidden beneath all religions.

-The Legacy and Influence of Alchemy and Esoteric Traditions
+Legacy and Impact of Alchemy and Esoteric Traditions

-• Experimental Methods: The systematic experimentation of alchemists contributed to the development of modern chemistry.
+• Experimental Methodologies: Systematic experimentation by alchemists contributed to the development of modern chemistry.

-• Element Discovery: The pursuit of transmutation led to the discovery of materials and chemical processes.
+• Discovery of Elements: The pursuit of transmutation led to the discovery of substances and chemical processes.

 Influence on Psychology